JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 Additionally, in the **Ideal Signs / Base SVGs folder**, one can find the exported base classes, featured in the *"Seen German Tram Signs"* PDF.

-Lastly, in the **Ideal Signs / SVG Signs folder**, all variations observed in the videos are also created as SVGs.
+Lastly, in the **Ideal Signs / SVG Signs folder**, all variations observed in the videos were also created as SVGs.